dlahtou/DonorsChoose-Funded-Project-Classification/README.md

 # Predicting which DonorsChoose projects receive funding

 This project was completed as part of the Classification module of the Metis data science bootcamp.
+Have a look at `Presentation Slides.pdf` for an overview of what I accomplished!

 ## Folder Structure